arvindseshan/arvindseshan.github.io/_posts/2024-12-17-robotsproj.md

 layout: post
 title: LEGO Robotics Games and Other Projects
 date: 2024-12-17 11:40:00
-description: For the last seven years, I have been creating and sharing interactive LEGO robotics models.
+description: For the last ten years, I have been creating and sharing interactive LEGO robotics models.
 Many of these robots have been featured on LEGO and LEGO Education social media sites, and LEGO events such as LEGOWORLD Copenhagen.
 tags: robotics
 categories:
 thumbnail: assets/img/firefly.JPG